jupiny/ndic/README.rst

 The usage is very simple.

+Begin by importing the Ndic module:

 ::

     >>> import ndic

-Entering an English word as the function argument will return the corresponding Korean word(s).
+Entering an English word as the ``search`` function argument will return the corresponding Korean word(s).

 ::